-Note: No transfer credit/equivalencies will be granted for any course in the Masters Core.
-All students must complete a minimum of 17 units at TCSJ to be eligible for a Masters in Education.
+Note: No transfer credit/equivalencies will be granted for any course in the Master's Core.
+All candidates must complete a minimum of 24 units at TCSJ to be eligible for a master's in education.

-ACADEMIC, PROGRESS, AND/OR CONDUCT PROBATION
+ACADEMIC PROGRESS, CONDUCT PROBATION AND DISMISSAL